Protein everyday, keeps a doctor AWAY…

 - Low energy

 - mood swings and anxiousness

 - a sluggish metabolism

 - difficulty maintaining or losing weight

 - trouble building muscle mass

 - low immunity

 Which all food you need to include in your diet ?

 We need to add protein in our daily diet, below are the list of veg and non-veg foods which are rich in protein.

-- Veg food : Soya beans, kidney beans, black beans, yogurt, cheese, almonds, paneer.
+- Veg food : Soy and its derivatives, legumes (Chickpeas, kidney beans), lentils (urad, toor, black gram), yogurt, cheese, almonds, paneer.

 - Non-Veg food : Chicken breast, Tuna, eggs.